philwhiles/frettler/README.md

 The `chord` mode displays a more traditional chord chart and differs from the `vertical` view in that it displays filled circles for each note, and gives a summary below the chart aligned with the strings, showing their notes and intervals.
-While the rest of frettlers calculations are all done from first principles of music theory ie scales and fully displayed chords are calculated using music theory formulae/logic, it can display chord fingerings using a vertical view that resembles typical chord charts, using a built in database of 'fingerings' (currently in excess of 1000). ie to get frettler to show the fingering for 'Am':
+While the rest of frettlers calculations are all done from first principles of music theory ie scales and fully displayed chords are calculated using music theory formulae/logic, it can display chord fingerings using a vertical view that resembles typical chord charts, using a built in database of 'fingerings' (currently in excess of 1000 for guitar, in addition to many for other instruments). ie to get frettler to show the fingering for 'Am':

 ```